1963 Argentine general election

-The Argentine general election of 1963 was held on 7 July.
-Voters chose both the President and their legislators; with a turnout of 85.6%, resulting in the election of Arturo Illia as President of Argentina.
+General elections were held in Argentina on 7 July 1963.
+Voters chose both the President and their legislators; with a turnout of 86%, resulting in the election of Arturo Illia as President of Argentina.

 Background

 The spectre of military intervention so much in evidence after the election of Arturo Frondizi in 1958 became reality following his coerced resignation on March 29, 1962.
 His UCRI candidates had done well; but the evening's big surprise, Andrés Framini's election as Governor of Buenos Aires Province (one of ten Peronists to win gubernatorial polls that night), proved unacceptable to the armed forces.
 An array of political leaders had been lobbying the military against Frondizi, as well: centrist UCRP leader Ricardo Balbín (whom Frondizi defeated on a splinter ticket in 1958) and conservative economist Álvaro Alsogaray (whom Frondizi sidestepped in favor of pro-industry economist Rogelio Julio Frigerio) both openly celebrated the president's unceremonious exit.

 A military adjutant watches over interim President Guido, an unwitting metaphor as Army factions wrestled for control of his puppet regime.